-The program accepts one fellow each year, so fellows are able to enjoy a patient to fellow ratio comparable to larger training programs while allows development of closer working relationships with faculty.
+The program accepts one fellow each year, so fellows are able to enjoy a patient-to-fellow ratio comparable to larger training programs while fostering the development of a closer working relationships with critical care faculty.

 The Pediatric Critical Care Medicine Fellowship is structured to prepare trainees for careers in either academic medicine or private practice.

 Learn more about the Fellowship

 Thank you for your interest in our program and congratulations on choosing a career in pediatric critical care.
 While we are a relatively young training program (founded in 2009), our fellowship provides fellows with a combination of diverse clinical opportunities and world-class scholarly mentorship that prepares them for careers as academic pediatric intensivists.
 Penn State Health Children’s Hospital is one of very few hospitals in the country (and per our understanding, the only one in the northeastern United States) with a pediatric intermediate care unit that is not managed by intensivists.
 Thus, while we are a medium-sized unit, fellows in our PICU are exposed to a highly acute patient population that yields a very rich learning experience.